Siege of Alexandria (641)

-Forces of the Rashidun Caliphate seized the major Mediterranean port of Alexandria away from the Eastern Roman Empire in the middle of the 7th century AD.
+Forces of the Rashidun Caliphate seized the major Mediterranean port of Alexandria from the Eastern Roman Empire in the middle of the 7th century AD.
 Alexandria had been the capital of the Byzantine province of Egypt.
 This ended Eastern Roman maritime control and economic dominance of the Eastern Mediterranean and thus continued to shift geopolitical power further in favor of the Rashidun Caliphate.

 Historical overview

 With the death of Muhammad in 632 AD, the Muslim world began a period of rapid expansion.
 Under the rule of the first caliphs, the Rashidun, Muslim armies began assaulting the borders of both Sassanid Persia and the Byzantine Empire.
-Neither of the two former powers was prepared for the aggressive expansion of the Arabs, as both largely underestimated Islam and its growing support; this is best depicted by the ambivalent views held by the Byzantines and the painstakingly slow reaction of the Sassanids.
-After smashing both the Byzantines at Yarmuk (636) and the Persians at Qadisiyah (637), Muslim expansion set its sights south towards the rich provinces of Byzantine Africa.
+Neither of the two former powers was prepared for the aggressive expansion of the Arabs, as both underestimated Islam and its growing support; this is best depicted by the views held by the Byzantines and the slow reaction of the Sassanids.
+After smashing both the Byzantines at Yarmuk (636) and the Persians at Qadisiyah (637), Muslim expansion set its sights south towards the provinces of Byzantine Africa.

 Following Muslim conquest, the local populace and political infrastructure was left largely intact, albeit under Muslim control.
 Some groups were persecuted, namely anyone deemed to be "pagan" or an "idolater".
 The Muslim conquerors were generally tolerant of the Jews and Christians of captured regions.
 Many rose to positions of relative power and affluence in the new cities like Baghdad.
 This led to a stable and smooth running empire.
 The only major difference in treatment between Muslims and non-Muslims was the taxation system.
-Non believers were obligated to pay to the local government, called the jizya, while Muslims had to pay a Zakāt.
-Due to paying jizya by the non-believers, it becomes the mandatory responsibility to the Muslim ruler to protect their (non-believers) life and wealth.
-This jizya also as for the non-believers, who do not participate the war conducted by the Muslim government. jizya is not applicable for old persons, women and children only for the capable persons who are able to participate in war willingly not want to do so.
+Non-believers were obligated to pay to the local government a levy called the jizya, while Muslims had to pay a Zakāt.
+Due to paying jizya by the non-believers, it becomes the mandatory responsibility of the Muslim ruler to protect the non-believer citizens' life and property.
+This jizya also as for the non-believers, who do not participate the war conducted by the Muslim government.
+Jizya is not applicable for old persons, women and children only for the capable persons who are able to participate in war willingly not want to do so.